 \section{Conclusions}

-In this paper, a hierarchical cyber-physical system has been introduced with distributed consensus protocols driving the nodes in the physical layer to reach a consensus.
-For the behavior of the hierarchical model without interlayer delay, we have analyzed its convergence properties by finding several equivalents Laplacian matrices.
-Also, an interlayer communication delay has been addressed with a necessary and sufficient condition that describes a permissible range for the delay time.
-The results of the simulation cases on the power sharing problem verify the practicality and the effectiveness of the proposed hierarchical model.
+In this paper, a hierarchical cyber-physical system has been introduced with distributed consensus protocols that drive the nodes in the physical layer to reach a consensus.
+For the behavior of the hierarchical model without interlayer delay, we have analyzed its convergence properties.
+Also, a necessary and sufficient condition that describes the delay margin has been provided.
+The results of the simulation cases on the power-sharing problem verify the practicality and the effectiveness of the proposed hierarchical model.

 \begin{ack} This work is supported by grants from the Zhejiang Province Natural Science Fund (LY20F030003), the Zhejiang Province Key R\&D Project (2019C01150) and the National Natural Science Foundation of China (61773339). \end{ack}